 Ms. Custard holds a Bachelor’s degree in Art from Moravian University (formerly Moravian College) and a Master’s of Science in Management from Thomas Edison State University.
 In addition, she has received a Certificate of Excellence in Non-Profit Administration, also from Thomas Edison State University.

-Recent awards and recognition include being named to the NJBIZ ‘Education Power 50’ list in 2020 and 2021, selection for the inaugural US Chamber of Commerce Foundation’s Elite Business Leads Fellowship Program in 2019, named as a Top 25 Leading Women ‘Intraprenuers’ by Leading Women Entrepreneur in 2018 and receiving a High Performer Award from Jobs for America’s Graduates in 2018.
+Awards and recognition include being named to the NJBIZ ‘Education Power 50’ list in 2020, 2021, 2022 and 2023; selection for the inaugural US Chamber of Commerce Foundation’s Elite Business Leads Fellowship Program in 2019; named as a Top 25 Leading Women ‘Intraprenuers’ by Leading Women Entrepreneur in 2018 and receiving a High Performer Award from Jobs for America’s Graduates in 2018.